 Figure 10.
 Interlinking level among ontologies used in wheat field

 Additionally, the main metadata used for content annotation is not using standards.
-Even though in the case of Gen they are standardized, no ISO standard is used.
+Even though in the case of Gene they are standardized, no ISO standard is used.
 However, they are represented in standards formats like OBO flat file format developed by the Gene Ontology Consortium.

 Figure 11.
 Annotation data formats in wheat and related fields